Azure/Accelerator-Gaming/README.md

 [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+## Reporting issues

+Microsoft Support is not yet handling issues for any published tools in this repository.
+However, we would like to welcome you to open issues using GitHub [issues](https://github.com/Azure/Accelerator-Gaming/issues) to collaborate and improve these tools.